 Our non-recourse lenders will dive into the debt service coverage ratio (DSCR) in today’s blog.
 Understanding the DSCR is instrumental in planning how to leverage your self-directed IRA with purchasing a rental property.
 Read on to find out everything you need to know about the DSCR.

 Purchasing real estate within an IRA is a good place to invest IRA funds, especially with today’s excellent buys in real estate where markets have turned south.
-What that means in terms of returns on investment for your IRA are yields better than bank rate CDs, Wall Street stock, mutual fund returns, and other investments.
-Your investment strategy and risk tolerance determines where your IRA invests, if a property truly does provide positive returns to the IRA, and if an IRA loan (non-recourse loan) makes sense for a property.
+What that means in terms of returns on investment for your IRA are yielded better than bank rate CDs, Wall Street stock, mutual fund returns, and other investments.
+Your investment strategy and risk tolerance determine where your IRA invests, if a property truly does provide positive returns to the IRA, and if an IRA loan (non-recourse loan) makes sense for a property.
 Investment strategists can provide you with all kinds of formulas for returns on investments.
 You or your financial advisor or CPA can help make those numbers more clear.
 What I want you to examine is the impacts of debt on a property and how much debt a given property can support from a lending perspective.

 Say you are a flipper and will be reinvesting capital gains in a relatively short time frame.
 In that case, you may not be too concerned about monthly cash flow if the end strategy is to make the profits on capital appreciation.
 You probably don’t even want a tenant in a property that you want to sell as soon as possible and want the home to show well.
-In that case, our reserve requirements would be larger than an income producing property.
+In that case, our reserve requirements would be larger than an income-producing property.

-However, if a longer-term approach (based on rental income) is taken, then First Western Federal Savings Bank is going to look at Debt Service Coverage Ratio (DSCR) and how much debt a given property will support.
+However, if a longer-term approach (based on rental income) is taken, then First Western Federal Savings Bank is going to look at debt service coverage ratio (DSCR) and how much debt a given property will support.
 Let’s look at the components that make up Debt Service Coverage and why it is important to examine.

-Debt Service Coverage Ratio by definition is the net operating income a property can generate, divided by the amount of Annual Debt Service (principal and interest payments).
+Debt service coverage ratio by definition is the net operating income a property can generate, divided by the amount of Annual Debt Service (principal and interest payments).

 Let’s look at an example, using the expense ratios we use, so that you can for yourself identify these components and make an educated choice on your target investments.